 Faculty members holding advanced degrees do all teaching; no classes are taught by teaching assistants.
 Faculty members provide academic advising.
-The Student Success Center provides assistance for students in the areas of writing, reading, science, mathematics, and study skills.
+The Student Success Center provides assistance for students in the areas of writing, reading, science, mathematics, career preparation, and study skills.
 An Honors Program is available to provide special challenges to qualified students.

-In addition to the undergraduate programs, Mount Mary offers graduate programs leading to the Master of Science, the Master of Arts, the Professional Doctorate of Art Therapy, Doctor of Philosophy in Counselor Education and Supervision, or the Doctorate in Occupational Therapy.
+In addition to the undergraduate programs, Mount Mary offers graduate programs leading to the Master of Science, the Master of Arts, the Doctor of Philosophy in Counselor Education and Supervision, or the Doctorate in Occupational Therapy.